Sendlane vs Mailchimp: Which Email Marketing Tool is Better? (2022 Comparison)

 List management on MailChimp takes place in the audience tab on the top bar menu.
 Mailchimp also has a contact management feature, but it differs from Sendlane’s in some aspects.
 For example, Sendlane organizes contacts in CRM-like fashion, and also offers engagement functions.
 It also offers simple segmentation where you can group your contacts based on a few parameters, or more complex segmentation where you can group contacts more dynamically.

-MailChimp relies on a combination of user behavioral data, predictive analytics and other insights to segment contacts.
+MailChimp relies on a combination of user behavioral data and customer data, predictive analytics and other insights to segment contacts.
 This results in more accurate segmentation and more options for personalizing campaigns.

 You can import contacts into MailChimp via csv, txt, subscription forms, by integrating tools, or enter it manually.